KJCats/My-Notes/1 - Raw Notes/Notes to Allegory of the Cave.md

 ## Scenario

-Humans living in a cage like residence
+"Imagine human beings living in an underground cave-like residence."